-Another transportation initiative is Broward B-cycle, a fast-growing bike-sharing service with 22 stations in six cities.
+Another transportation initiative is Broward B-cycle, a bike-sharing service with multiple rental stations.
 For a modest enrollment fee, members can use Broward B-cycle for an unlimited number of short trips.
-More than 26,000 people have explored Broward cities by B-cycle, which is one of the most affordable major bike-sharing programs in the country.
-For more information, go to www.browardbcycle.com.
+For more information, go to www.bcycle.com.

 Parks in Greater Fort Lauderdale

-It’s almost always a great day to go to a park in sunny Broward County.
+With year-round sunshine and an average daily high of 78°F in the winter, it’s almost always a great day to go to a park in Broward County.
 Local municipalities – as well as county government – operate hundreds of parks offering a wide range of activities including aquatics, nature walks, batting cages, boat rides, racquet centers, water skiing, horseback riding, target ranges, skate parks — you name it!

-The division is a past winner of the National Gold Medal Award for Excellence in Park and Recreation Management.
+The Parks division is a past winner of the National Gold Medal Award for Excellence in Park and Recreation Management.
 The division also offers classes for many leisure activities.
-For information about any county facilities, classes or activities, call the park directly or contact:

 Riverwalk Fort Lauderdale

-Riverwalk Fort Lauderdale (www.goriverwalk.com) is a nonprofit organization that oversees Riverwalk Linear Park, a lush tropical oasis in the city's downtown center with a year-round calendar of events and activities, in partnership with the City of Fort Lauderdale, Downtown Development Authority, Broward County and local area associations, businesses and organizations that are integral in the success of our downtown.
+Riverwalk Fort Lauderdale (www.goriverwalk.com) is a nonprofit organization that oversees Riverwalk Linear Park, a lush tropical oasis in the city's downtown center with a year-round calendar of events and activities.

 Golfers of all skill levels can choose from more than 40 courses, including exclusive private clubs, premier municipal facilities and leading resort courses.
-For more information, contact the Greater Fort Lauderdale Convention & Visitors Bureau at www.sunny.org.
-Click on Sports, then Golf, for a directory of courses and a free Greater Fort Lauderdale Golf Guide.
+For more information, visit www.sunny.org.

 ARTS AND CULTURE